darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 ![p1.2](p1.2.png)

+We introduce an integer variable little k and k is initialized with the number of pebbles in the urn, whatever their color.
 Now the first statement little k becomes capital k is the initialization.

  // my comment: hence the line above with the “#” is not part of the program but a semantic definition of the meaning of variable k.

 And now we know that little k is at least one [ k >= 1 ] because we knew that before the game was started the urn was non-empty.
 And here are the rest of the game.
 There you get a repetition, and as long as there are at least two pebbles in the game, that is k at least 2 [ k >= 2 ], we get the two steps of our move. k becomes k minus 2 [ k := k - 2 ] models that two pebbles are taken out of the game, followed by k becomes k plus 1 [  k :=  k+1 ] modeling that a pebble is put back.
 Now if you combine those two things, those two steps, the net effect of taking out two and putting one back of course is k becomes k minus 1 [ k := k-1].
+Now here you see the annotated program, with an annotation very much in the style as I showed on the blackboard.

 [Video Bookmark](https://youtu.be/OeiSWZs3GfI?t=13m48s)